RoBYCoNTe/ra-remote-validator/README.md

 The `validate` method is valorized with lambda that simply returns errors provided by props.
-Inside the form, to ensure benefits provided by react-final-form, we have to add a simple component (that returns null anyway) called `RemoteErrorsInterceptor`, this component handle errors management (focus, cancelation and submissions checks).
+Inside the form, to ensure benefits provided by react-final-form, we have to add a simple component (that returns null anyway) called `RemoteErrorsInterceptor`, this component will be responsible for the error's state management inside every field of the form.

-Finally the entire component is exported using `withErrors`.
+Finally the entire component is exported using `withErrors` that will provide access to many props: errors, validate, dispatch.

 ## API